Universal tropical structures for curves in exploded manifolds: Families of curves with universal tropical structure

-\pf The bound on the distance between the maps $\hat h$ and $\hat f\circ \Phi$ ensures that they have the same tropical part.
-Such a map $\Phi$ induces a map of extensions of tropical structure of $f$, which must therefore coincide with the unique map $\eta$ from the definition of a universal extension of tropical structures.
-In this proof, we shall use this unique map of tropical structures to construct $\Phi$.
+The bounded-distance condition forces \(\hat h\) and \(\hat f\circ\Phi\) to have the same tropical part.
+Thus the tropical part of such a \(\Phi\) must be the unique map from the extension determined by \(\hat h\) to the universal extension determined by \(\hat f\).
+We use this unique map of extended tropical structures to prescribe the tropical part of \(\Phi\).

 In particular, given any point $x$ in $\totl{\ex C(f)}$, we get a specification of what the tropical part of $\Phi$ should be restricted to coordinate charts on $\ex C(\hat h)$ and $\ex C(\hat f)$ containing $x$.
 The naturality of the map of extended tropical structures implies the following: given a map defined on one coordinate chart with the correct tropical part, the restriction of this map to another coordinate chart will again have the correct tropical part.